 Civics has seen continuous expansion in contemporary discussions.
-The word is used to refer to political situations or phenomena with features of equality and freedom with traditional terms such as democratic society, democratic political process, democratic style of governance, democratic sessions, administration and monitoring, democratic consultation and democratic rights.
-Moreover, it has also been applied to realms beyond political science, creating such hybrid concepts as economic democracy, social democracy, art democracy and academic democracy (ibid).
+The word is used to refer to political 182 situations or phenomena with features of equality and freedom with traditional terms such as democratic society, 183 democratic political process, democratic style of governance, democratic sessions, administration and monitoring, 184 democratic consultation and democratic rights.
+Moreover, it has also been applied to realms beyond political 185 science, creating such hybrid concepts as economic democracy, social democracy, art democracy and academic 186 democracy (ibid).
+187

-Marshall in his book Citizenship (1950) saw three groups of rights necessary to the understanding and practice of citizenship: civil rights, political rights and social rights.
+Marshall in his book Citizenship (1950) saw three groups of rights necessary to the understanding and practice 188 of citizenship: civil rights, political rights and social rights.
+189

-Marshall stressed the importance of civil rights, -the rights necessary for individual freedom - liberty of the person, freedom of speech, the right to own property and to conclude valid contracts. -The right to participate in the exercise of political power, as a member of a body invested with political authority or as an elector of the members of such a bodyll and -the whole range from the right to a modicum of economic welfare and security, to the right to share to the full in the social heritage and to live the life of a civilized being according to the standards prevailing in the society were also deemed necessary for citizenship.
+Marshall stressed the importance of civil rights, -the rights necessary for individual freedom -liberty of the 190 person, freedom of speech, the right to own property and to conclude valid contracts?. -The right to participate 191 in the exercise of political power, as a member of a body invested with political authority or as an elector of the 192 members of such a body? and -the whole range from the right to a modicum of economic welfare and security, 193 to the right to share to the full in the social heritage and to live the life of a civilized being according to the 194 standards prevailing in the society? were also deemed necessary for citizenship.
+195

-From the initial conception of citizenship in the Greek city-states to the modern conception of citizenship that emerged in the 18th century, citizenship has meant the participation of those who have the rights of citizens in public assembly, in decision-making and operation of public affairs.
-This indicates that citizenship is both a legal and political status as well as a social role.
+From the initial conception of citizenship in the Greek city-states to the modern conception of citizenship that 196 emerged in the 18th century, citizenship has meant the participation of those who have the rights of citizens in 197 public assembly, in decision-making and operation of public affairs.
+This indicates that citizenship is both a legal 198 and political status as well as a social role.
+199 c) Historical background of civics & ethical education 14206

-Furthermore the ancient world to the although contemporary era there are commonalities to be found, namely explaining citizenship as some certain sets of common attributes.
-This means certain reciprocity of rights against, and duties towards the political community (Held 1995, p.66).
+Furthermore the ancient world to the contemporary era there are although some commonalities to be found, 200 namely explaining citizenship as some certain sets of common attributes.
+This means certain reciprocity of rights 201 against, and duties towards the political community (Held 1995, p.66).
+202

-In a general meaning one can say that citizenship education in the western democratic welfarestates refers to the task of the school to fostering good democratic citizens.
-Several different concepts are however used to describe society.
-Nussbaum uses mainly the term -teaching world citizenship when discussing what role and content the education should have in a multicultural society.
-Some other frequently used concepts are Citizenship education (Jackson 2003), Value education (Colnerud and Thornberg 2003)
+In a general meaning one can say that citizenship education in the western democratic welfarestates refers 203 to the task of the school to fostering good democratic citizens.
+Several different concepts are however used to 204 describe society.
+205